life-itself/artearthtech.com/content/institute/blind-spots/index.md

 As part of our work on Blind Spots we are organizing a series of conversations.

-* #1 The Rise of Populism and the Bankruptcy of Vision of Managerial Capitalism - Roberto Unger
+* #1 The Bankruptcy of Vision of Managerial Capitalism - Roberto Unger
 * #2 Respiritualising Society - why are we scared of religion and disconnnected from our spirituality?
 * #3 2019 Gathering - our annual [gathering][] will explore blind spots ranging from the myth of equality to techno-solutionism